-FABAD Journal of Pharmaceutical Sciences evaluates original research articles written in English and review articles written in English or Turkish.
+FABAD Journal of Pharmaceutical Sciences evaluates original research articles and review articles.

 FABAD Journal of Pharmaceutical Sciences is an open access and peer-reviewed journal in which original research and reviews in the field of pharmaceutical sciences are published.
 Articles are subject to editorial review and are reviewed by at least two independent referees.

 According to the 1976 Copyright Act, all publishing rights of the articles accepted for publication belong to the institution that publishes the journal.
 The publication and copyrights of the articles belong to the journal and no payment is made for copyright.

 Articles submitted to the journal are subject to a formal and scientific preliminary review by the editor / assistant editor (s).
 Articles that are not written according to the journal rules are not accepted.

 The articles that pass the preliminary examination are sent to at least two expert referees by the editor / assistant editor (s) and they are evaluated scientifically.